 Practical insights from the front line of NHS primary care management.

-All articles are published on PracticeConnect — the operational platform built for GP practice teams.
+Articles are a mix of personal posts and content also published on PracticeConnect — the operational platform built for GP practice teams.

 2026-04-08 1 min read